jonaslalin/jonaslalin.github.io/_posts/2021-10-12-how-backpropagation-broke-the-speed-record.md

 1. inside-out or
 2. outside-in.

-We will start with inside-out traversal or the so-called forward accumulation mode:
+We will start with the inside-out traversal or the so-called forward accumulation mode:

 $$
 \begin{aligned}